cryptobeta001/Multisync-Docker-Full-Guide/README.md

 Start the synchronizer in the background
 Redirect logs to sync.log
 Keep it running even after you close the terminal

 ---
-## ✅ This automatically pulls the latest image and starts the container.

----
 ## 🐳 Docker Management